Reza Badiyi: Early life and education

-Badiyi was born April 17, 1930, in Arak in Iran.
-His parents were from Isfahan, Iran.
+Badiyi was born April 17, 1930, in Arak in the Imperial State of Persia.
+His parents were from Isfahan.
 He graduated from the Academy of Drama in Iran.
-He worked with the Audio Visual Department in Tehran, (Honarhayeh Zeeba), and completed 24 documentary films, prior to leaving the country.
+He worked with the Audio Visual Department in Tehran, (Honarhayeh Zeeba), and completed 24 documentary films prior to leaving the country.

-Badiyi moved to the United States in 1955, in order to continue his film studies at Syracuse University.
+Badiyi moved to the United States in 1955 in order to continue his film studies at Syracuse University.
 He was invited by the United States Department of State to continue his studies in America after winning an international film award for Flood in Khuzestan.
 He graduated from Syracuse University with a degree in filmmaking.

 Career

 Badiyi moved to Kansas to work for Calvin Co., an industrial film production company.
 Badiyi often worked with Robert Altman.
-Badiyi was assistant director on the low-budget 1957 film The Delinquents, which marked Altman's feature film debut as a director and the cult classic horror film Carnival of Souls, made in 1962.
+Badiyi was assistant director on the low-budget 1957 film The Delinquents, which marked Altman's feature film directorial debut, and on the cult classic 1962 horror film Carnival of Souls.

 Early in his career, he directed episodes of Get Smart, Mission: Impossible, Hawaii Five-O, The Incredible Hulk, Mannix, The Six Million Dollar Man, Starsky & Hutch, The Rockford Files and Police Squad!.
 He also directed the definitive "fashion show" sequence of the third season of the popular Doris Day Show.
-Perhaps his most famous work was crafting the briskly-edited title visualisation (i.e., the opening and closing credits with theme music) for the original Hawaii Five-O. There were lowlights, as well, including directing the unsold pilot for Inside O.U.T., a spy-oriented comedy executive produced by Harry Ackerman and starring Bill Daily, Alan Oppenheimer, a then-up-and-coming Farrah Fawcett and a chimp for Screen Gems in 1971.
+Perhaps his most famous work was crafting the briskly edited title visualization (i.e., the opening and closing credits with theme music) for the original Hawaii Five-O. There were lowlights, as well, including directing the unsold pilot for Inside O.U.T.
+(1971), a spy-oriented comedy for Screen Gems executive produced by Harry Ackerman and starring Bill Daily, Alan Oppenheimer, a then-up-and-coming Farrah Fawcett, and a chimp.

-In the 1980s and 1990s, he directed episodes of Falcon Crest, Cagney & Lacey, Dr. Quinn, Medicine Woman, Star Trek: Deep Space Nine, Buffy the Vampire Slayer, La Femme Nikita, Sliders and Baywatch and Early Edition.
+In the 1980s and 1990s, he directed episodes of Falcon Crest, Cagney & Lacey, Dr. Quinn, Medicine Woman, Star Trek: Deep Space Nine, Buffy the Vampire Slayer, La Femme Nikita, Sliders, Baywatch, and Early Edition.

 Badiyi set a Directors Guild of America record for directing the most hours of episodic series television ever.

 Awards

 In the mid-1970s he received the Golden Ribbon of Art award from the reigning Shah of Iran.
-He later won various awards, including the Humanitas Prize for an episode of Cagney and Lacey.
 He was honored by the Directors Guild of America for directing over 400 hours of television.
 In May 2010, Badiyi was honored at UCLA for his 80th birthday and his 60th year in the entertainment industry.
 In 2009, he was honored with a Lifetime Achievement Award at the Noor Iranian Film Festival in Los Angeles, and after he died in 2011 the festival named the award after him.